-5G is the natural development of 4G LTE and the previous generations of mobile communications systems.
+5G was described as the natural development of 4G LTE and the previous generations of mobile communications systems.

-5G builds on the success of 4G LTE and seeks to enhance not only its performance but also the number of applications which it can be used.
+5G was designed, as the marketing information said, to build on the success of 4G LTE and to enhance not only its performance but also the number of applications for which it could be used.